-You’ve searched long and hard for the best real estate agent in Los Angeles, but there’s just something about the one you’ve chosen that doesn’t sit right with you.
+You’ve searched long and hard for the best real estate agent in Riverside, but there’s just something about the one you’ve chosen that doesn’t sit right with you.
 How can you tell if you’ve selected a bad real estate agent?
-Here are 5 signs you’re working with a bad real estate agent in Los Angeles:
+Here are 5 signs you’re working with a bad real estate agent in Riverside:

 Your real estate agent shouldn’t be blowing up your phone with calls, emails, and texts, but they also shouldn’t be completely silent, either.

 Even if there haven’t been any requests for a showing or your agent hasn’t found any homes for sale that meet your requirements, they still should at least be letting you know that information.
 It’s their job to notify you not only when things are going well with the home buying and selling process, but also when things aren’t going so well.